LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

     \end{gathered}$$
 </div>
 Where in the second equality we used that the
-Itô integral is a martingaleand where the commutation of the sum and the integral is justified by the $L^2(\Omega)$ convergence of the chaos expansion ($L^1(\Omega)$ convergence would have been enough). ◻
+Itô integral is a martingale and where the commutation of the sum and the integral is justified by the $L^2(\Omega)$ convergence of the chaos expansion ($L^1(\Omega)$ convergence would have been enough). ◻